 Asbestos Use and Exposure on Minesweepers

 Most U.S. Navy ships used asbestos from the 1930s to the 1970s.
 Asbestos was chosen for its abundance, inexpensive cost, and for its ability to effectively insulate and fireproof.
-Heat and fire on ships can be very dangerous, so being able to manage and control it is important.
-For decades asbestos was relied upon to do this in minesweepers and other vessels.
+Heat and fire are major problems aboard ships.
+For decades asbestos was used heavily in minesweepers and other vessels.

-Asbestos was heavily used in insulating many components and areas of minesweepers.
+Asbestos insulated many components and areas of minesweepers.
 It was used around and in boilers and turbines and around steam pipes.
 Packing, cement, cloth, felt, and gaskets throughout the ships were made with asbestos.
 Protective gear for men who handled hot equipment and guns, such as heat-proof gloves, was made with asbestos.
 Hundreds of parts on all types of navy ships were made with asbestos.
-There is documentation as well that record specific use of asbestos on minesweepers including the USS Tanager, used in World War II.
+Documentation records specific use of asbestos on minesweepers including the USS Tanager, in service in World War II.

 Any navy veteran who served on a ship could have been exposed to asbestos.
-The fibers of the mineral were capable of coming loose and contaminating the air that sailors breathed.
-The inhaled fibers could lodge in the body and cause damage over the years that would eventually cause mesothelioma or lung cancer in some veterans.
-Veterans who were at the greatest risk worked in the boiler and engine rooms, engaged in maintenance and repair work, or were electricians, pipefitters, steamfitters, or other workers that handled asbestos components.
-Those that worked in the shipyards building and repairing these ships were also at particular risk of being exposed to asbestos.
+The fibers of the mineral could come loose and contaminate the air.
+Inhaled fibers could lodge in the body and cause damage over years, leading to mesothelioma or lung cancer in some veterans.
+Veterans at the greatest risk worked in the boiler and engine rooms, did maintenance and repair work, or were electricians, pipefitters, steamfitters, or other workers who handled asbestos components.
+Those who worked in shipyards building and repairing these ships were also at particular risk of being exposed to asbestos.
 Some of the U.S. minesweepers that are likely to have been made with asbestos include: